 Answers to your questions

 Instead of backing off, explore why they are procrastinating.
 What are they avoiding?
 They may believe that they do well under pressure.
 The pressure comes from their own thoughts and they can put pressure on themselves any time of day.
+When there is no longer any other options and they HAVE to get it done, they do.
+They could tell themselves "there are no other options, let's get it done" any hour of any day.
 Procrastination is simply a habit that does not serve us well.

 I do not see how this will work for me.
 My kid is so disrespectful.

 We cannot change our kid’s thoughts.
 They are the only ones that can do that.
 But you could examine your thoughts about your kid.
 First, are you being compassionate in your thoughts about you?
 Are you being kind and generous in your thoughts about you?
 Do you like your reasons for your decision to homeschool and how you are homeschooling?
 Are you respecting you and your choices?
 How you talk about yourself to others shows them how to treat you.
 Next, learn what your strengths and your values are.
 Love those.
 You will find that what you considered disrespect was actually accurate and that is ok.
 Those are your strengths.
 When your kid says, “You never do what you say you’ll do,” you can answer with “You’re right!
 It is not one of my dominant strengths.”
 If they say, “You break your own rules,” you can answer with “You’re right and I’m working on that.”
 Using a strengths-based approach to teaching does not elevate any of us to perfection but it does open the way for connecting with ourselves and our children and valuing our differences.
 This can only improve the schooling experience.

 My child is so sensitive.
 How do I work with them and is being sensitive a strength?